ReinaKousaka/Competitive-Programming-Starter/README.md

 # Overview
 This repo contains some of my personal solutions to  **LeetCode, Codeforces, Luogu** (Chinese only) problems, as well as some frequently used templates.
+Most code are tested on GNU G++17 7.3.0

 ## Data Structures